temporalio/documentation/docs/workflows.md

 With Temporal, the entire logic can be encapsulated in a simple durable function that directly implements the business logic.
 Because the function is stateful, the implementer doesn't need to employ any additional systems to ensure durability and fault tolerance.

 Here is an example Workflow that implements the subscription management use case.
 It is in Java, but Go is also supported.
-The Python and .NET libraries are under active development.
+[Other SDKS](/docs/other-sdks) are under active development.

 ```java
 public interface SubscriptionWorkflow {